 2. Pursuant to relevant discussions at the twenty-third meeting of the Convention’s Working Group of the Parties to the Aarhus Convention (Geneva, 26–28 June 2019), the Bureau at its forty-fourth meeting (Geneva, 28 June 2019) considered the issue of a rapid response mechanism to deal with cases related to article 3 (8) of the Convention.
 The Bureau requested the secretariat to prepare a note on this subject, including, among other things, various options and examples of such mechanisms under other treaties and relevant international instruments, and an estimation of possible financial implications.
 At its forty-sixth meeting (Geneva, 25 and 26 February 2020), the Bureau discussed the initial draft note prepared by the secretariat and thereafter prepared a draft note on a rapid response mechanism to deal with cases related to article 3 (8) of the Aarhus Convention (ECE/MP.PP/WG.1/2020/13) for the consideration of the Working Group of the Parties at its twenty-fourth meeting (Geneva (online), 1–3 July and Geneva (hybrid), 28 and 29 October 2020).
 The present document was prepared by the Bureau pursuant to the outcomes of the twenty-fourth meeting of the Working Group of the Parties regarding consideration of the draft note.
 The Working Group of the Parties requested the Bureau to revise the document in the light of the comments received for its submission to the twenty-fifth meeting of the Working Group for consideration and approval and subsequent submission to the Meeting of the Parties for consideration and possible adoption.

-3. The comments received demonstrated a preference for option 3 on a Rapporteur on environmental defenders.
-The present document therefore contains a possible draft decision on the subject matter along with an Annex containing the proposed mandate of the Rapporteur on environmental defenders.
+3. The comments received demonstrated a preference for option 3 on a Special Rapporteur on environmental defenders.
+The present document therefore contains a possible draft decision on the subject matter along with an Annex containing the proposed mandate of the Special Rapporteur on environmental defenders.
 The other options are not included in the present document.
 For convenience, any substantive revisions to the original draft are shown in track-changes.
 The supporting background information is provided through several documents: the original draft note on a rapid response mechanism (ECE/MP.PP/WG.1/2020/13), the overview of existing mechanisms under other treaties and organisations that cover or may potentially cover rights of environmental defenders (AC/WGP-24/Inf.7); the explanatory note regarding comments by European Union and its member States (AC/WGP-24/Inf.15); the information note on the situation regarding environmental defenders in Parties to the Aarhus Convention from 2017 to date (AC/WGP-24/Inf.16); and the information note collating excerpts from the Parties’ 2017 National Implementation Reports regarding article 3 (8) of the Convention (AC/WGP-24/Inf.17).

 I. Draft decision on a rapid response mechanism to deal with cases related to article 3 (8) of the Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters